Franson33/massageEncryptor/README.md

 # messageEncryptor

-I made this script to practice my JS.
+It is just my sandbox to practice JS.

 It has no practical use, the methods of encryption are classical ciphers that are no longer in use by the modern cryptography.